bwharris1125/CS7319_Homework3/chapter_notes/fundamentals_of_architecture.md

 design does not work well with the layered architecture style.

 Each layer can be either closed or open.

-- closed - a request moves top-down from layer to layer, the request cannot skip any layers
+- closed - a request moves top-down from layer to layer, the request cannot skip any layers (this is the standard / default approach)
 - open - the request can bypass layers (fast-lane reader pattern)

+## Layer Isolation
 The layers of isolation - changes made in one layer of the architecture generally don't impact/affect components in other layers.
 Each layer is independent of the other layers, thereby having little or no knowledge of the inner workings of other layers in the architecture.
+Complying with this provides a replacability benefit, where a component can be easily replaced or exhanged due to a clearly defined barrier.
 Violation of this concept produces very tightly coupled application with layer interdependencies between components This type of architecture becomes very brittle, difficult and expensive to change.

+## Overview
 This architecture makes for a good starting point for most applications whe it is not known yet exactly which architecture will ultimately be used.
 Be sure to keep reuse at minimum and keep object hierarchies.
 A good level of modularity will help facilitate the move to another architecture style later on.

 Watch out for the architecture sinkhole anti-pattern - this anti-pattern occurs when requests move from one layer to another as simple pass-through processing with no business logic performed within each layer.
+Failure to do this results in performance and scalability issues due to increased processing and memory requirements to accomodate this.
 For example, the presentation layer responds to a simple request from the user to retrieve basic costumer data.

 ## Chapter 11: Modular Monolith Architecture Style